-The local partnership at the time of writing is therefore formed by 32 stakeholders from 31 different organisations, as shown in Table 2, plus two additional stakeholders interested in collaborating with 5 of the established working groups without being formally considered as members of the local partnership.
+The local partnership, at the time of writing, is therefore formed by 38 stakeholders from 34 different organisations, as shown in Table 2, plus two additional stakeholders interested in collaborating with 6 of the established working groups without being formally considered as members of the local partnership.

-The Informed Consent Form annexed to ARCH D1.3 "Data Management Plan" was also translated and adapted into a Yes/No question format in order to be included in both questionnaires.
-An open question was also added to both questionnaires specifically related to potential ways through which contact and work with local partners could be improved, taking into account the health crisis in Spain since March 2020.
+The Informed Consent Form annexed to ARCH D1.3 "Data Management Plan" was also translated and adapted into a Yes/No question format in order to be included in the three questionnaires.
+An open question was also added to every questionnaire specifically related to potential ways through which contact and work with local partners could be improved, considering the health crisis in Spain since March 2020.
 This question was designed to allow stakeholders to make any kind of suggestion as to how local work should develop during the next months.
-Suggestions received in that regard until October 22, 2020 included for instance specific additional stakeholders which could be approached, or a general recommendation regarding the already identified need to coordinate local ARCH work with other projects and working groups currently active.
+Suggestions received in that regard included for instance specific additional stakeholders to potentially approach, or a general recommendation regarding the already identified need to coordinate local ARCH work with other projects and working groups currently active.